-- Saute the onions, tomatoes and fresh Italian parsley in 1/2 tablespoon butter until the onions have softened.
-Drain the cooked veggies using a colander and set aside for now.
+- Saute the onions, tomatoes and fresh Italian parsley in butter or olive oil until the onions have softened.
+Drain the cooked veggies using a colander and then set aside for now.

-- Place the beaten eggs in a medium sized bowl and then add milk, sour cream and seasonings.
+- Place the beaten eggs in a medium sized bowl, then add milk, sour cream and seasonings.
 Stir well to combine, then gently fold in the bacon, ham, shredded cheese and drained veggies.

 To freeze these quiche, place them in an airtight container with parchment paper between the layers.
 The mini quiche can be stored in the freezer for up to 3 months.